mwzig/WordSearch2/src/README.md

 The `WordSearch` object then uses the list of words to find, and for each word it searches each `GridLine` in the `Grid` object's ArrayList of `GridLine`s.
 If it finds the word, it creates a `FoundWord` object that contains a String representing the word found, and an ArrayList of `LocCoordinate` objects for each of the letters in the word found.

 When the `WordSearch` object finishes searching the grid, it iterates through its ArrayList of `FoundWord` objects, and it then prints out the word found and its coordinates in the grid.
-(It also prints any words not found).
+It also prints any words not found.